La vérité sur les savons blancs: mythe ou réalité marketing? - La Sultana | Soins naturels québecois

 Time to read 6 min

-Every time we walk through the beauty aisles, we can’t help but be drawn to the elegant and pure white soaps .
+Every time we browse the beauty aisle, we can't help but be drawn to the elegant and pure white soaps.
 But behind this divine appearance, is there a different reality?
-Are white soaps as effective and beneficial for our skin as they claim?
-In this article, we bust the myth surrounding white soaps and uncover the truth behind their marketing.
-White soaps are often touted as being gentle, moisturizing, and ideal for all skin types.
-But is this really the case?
-Surprisingly, there is a lot of false pretense in this industry.
-Some brands use a range of harsh chemical ingredients to achieve that desirable color, which can actually cause irritation and allergic reactions.
-So why do we continue to buy these alluring white soaps?
+Are white soaps as effective and beneficial for our skin as they claim to be?
+In this article, we'll bust the myth surrounding white soaps and discover the truth behind their marketing.
+White soaps are often presented as gentle, moisturizing, and ideal for all skin types.
+But is that really the case?
+Surprisingly, there's a lot of deception in this industry.
+Some brands use a range of harsh chemical ingredients to achieve this desirable color, which can actually cause irritation and allergic reactions.
+So, why do we keep buying these attractive white soaps?

 The answer lies in the power of marketing.
 Brands invest heavily in promoting white soaps, creating a perception that they are synonymous with purity and superior quality.
-But before you get seduced by their pristine appearance, take a moment to uncover the real truth about white soaps.
-Let’s explore how they affect our consumer choices.
-Are you ready to debunk the myth?
+But before you get swayed by their immaculate appearance, take the time to discover the real truth about white soaps.
+Let's explore together how this affects our consumer choices.
+Are you ready to shed the myth?

-The perception of white: symbol of purity and cleanliness
+The perception of white: a symbol of purity and cleanliness

 Why white?

-Historically, white has been associated with purity, innocence, and cleanliness.
+Historically, white has always been associated with purity, innocence, and cleanliness.
 In many cultures, white is the color of religious ceremonies and purification rituals.
-This cultural association has been exploited by companies to sell cleaning products, especially soaps.
-By showing us immaculate soaps in advertisements, these companies play on our subconscious perception that white is necessarily clean and pure.
-White is perceived as calming and reassuring, it inspires confidence, and gives an impression of freshness and purity.
+This cultural association has been exploited by companies to sell cleaning products, and soaps in particular.
+By showing us immaculate soaps in advertisements, these companies play on our subconscious perception that anything white is necessarily clean and pure.
+White is perceived as calming and reassuring; it inspires trust and gives an impression of freshness and purity.

-The color of a soap is determined by the natural ingredients used in its making.
+The color of a soap is determined by the natural ingredients used in its manufacture.
 Contrary to popular belief, a natural soap is not necessarily white.
-Vegetable oils, butters, clays, herbs, and other natural ingredients can give the soap a wide range of colors.
-For example, a soap made with olive oil will have a green tint, while a soap containing turmeric will be yellow or orange.
-The addition of vanillin always makes a soap darker, especially when it is saponified cold; the reactions with NaOH are always surprising.
-Even a soap with no additions other than oils and butters will necessarily be a brownish cream color.
-To obtain white products, many natural ingredients must be bleached, which often involves chemical treatments .
-For example, vegetable oils, which generally have yellowish or greenish tints, are often bleached to achieve a more neutral appearance.
-This practice goes against the trend toward more natural and less processed ingredients, but it persists because of consumer expectations.
+Vegetable oils, butters, clays, herbs, and other natural ingredients can give soap a wide range of colors.
+For example, an olive oil-based soap will have a green tint, while a soap containing turmeric will be yellow or orange.
+Adding vanillin always makes a soap darker, especially when it is cold-saponified; the reactions with NaOH are always surprising.
+Even a soap with no additives other than oils and butters will necessarily be a brownish-cream color.
+To obtain white products, many natural ingredients must be bleached, which often involves chemical treatments.
+For example, vegetable oils, which typically have yellowish or greenish tints, are often bleached to achieve a more neutral appearance.
+This practice goes against the trend toward more natural and less processed ingredients, but it persists due to consumer expectations.

 The role of marketing in our perceptions

 Commercial soap companies use marketing to influence our perceptions and consumer choices.
-By making us believe that white soap is synonymous with purity and cleanliness, they entice us to buy their products.
+By making us believe that white soap is synonymous with purity and cleanliness, they encourage us to buy their products.
 However, this perception is far from the truth.
-Natural and handmade soaps, although often colored, are just as, if not more, beneficial for the skin.
-As previously noted, the color white has a long history of being associated with purity, cleanliness, and health.
-This cultural perception has been cleverly exploited by cosmetic companies to influence consumer choices.
-Here is how white color marketing works in the cosmetic industry:
+Natural and artisanal soaps, though often colored, are just as, if not more, beneficial for the skin.
+As previously noted, the color white has a long history associated with purity, cleanliness, and health.
+This cultural perception has been skillfully exploited by cosmetic companies to influence consumer choices.
+Here's how white color marketing works in the cosmetics industry:

-• Luxury and sophistication : The color white is often associated with purity, cleanliness, and luxury in consumer products, but it is not necessarily a direct synonym for wealth.
-However, in some contexts, white can evoke high-end or elegance, particularly in products such as fashion, cosmetics, or technology.
-This association can be reinforced by minimalist design and neat presentation, which are often seen as signs of sophistication and high quality.
+• Luxury and refinement: the color white is often associated with purity, cleanliness, and luxury in consumer products, but it is not necessarily a direct synonym for wealth.
+However, in certain contexts, white can evoke high-end or elegance, particularly in products such as fashion items, cosmetics, or technological products.
+This association can be reinforced by minimalist design and careful presentation, which are often perceived as signs of sophistication and superior quality.

-• Purity and Innocence: The color white is universally perceived as a symbol of purity and innocence.
-By using white packaging and products, brands send an implicit message that their products are pure, without any unwanted additives or contaminants.
-This is especially relevant for skincare products and creams, where the purity of ingredients is essential.
+• Purity and innocence: the color white is universally perceived as a symbol of purity and innocence.
+By using white packaging and products, brands send an implicit message that their products are pure, free from unwanted additives or contaminants.
+This is particularly relevant for skincare products and creams, where the purity of ingredients is essential.

-• Simplicity and elegance: White is often associated with simplicity and elegance.
-In a market saturated with colorful and flashy products, white packaging can stand out as sophisticated and high-quality.
-Luxury brands often exploit this perception to attract a high-end clientele who associate simplicity with elegance.
+• Simplicity and elegance: white is often associated with simplicity and elegance.
+In a saturated market of colorful and flashy products, white packaging can stand out as sophisticated and high-quality.
+Luxury brands often leverage this perception to attract high-end clientele who associate simplicity with elegance.

 • Trust and health: White is often used to inspire trust and evoke connotations of health and well-being.
-White products can appear cleaner and safer, which is particularly important to health and hygiene-conscious consumers.
+White products can appear cleaner and safer, which is particularly important for consumers concerned about their health and hygiene.
 This perception is often exploited by cosmetic brands to reassure consumers about the quality and safety of their products.

 Examples of marketing strategies using the color white

-• Minimalist packaging: Brands like Dior and La Roche-Posay use clean, white packaging to convey an image of purity and medicalization.
+• Minimalist packaging: brands like Dior and La Roche-Posay use white and uncluttered packaging to convey an image of purity and medicalization.

-• Illuminated advertising: advertising campaigns featuring pristine white backdrops and white mannequins to evoke purity and cleanliness.
-Visual campaigns play on the clarity and brightness of white to attract the consumer's eye and communicate a feeling of freshness and cleanliness.
+• Bright advertisements: advertising campaigns featuring immaculate white settings and models in white to evoke purity and cleanliness.
+Visual campaigns play on the clarity and brightness of white to catch the consumer's eye and communicate a feeling of freshness and crispness.

-• Purity claims : the words “no artificial colors” or “pure formula” associated with white products to reinforce the idea of naturalness and non-contamination.
+• Claims of purity: mentions such as “no artificial colors” or “pure formula” associated with white-colored products to reinforce the idea of naturalness and non-contamination.

 https://www.dior.com/fr_ca/beauty/products/capture-totale-le-serum-Y0997044.html